stracker-phil/obsidian-thoughtforge/README.md

 - **Developer-focused** - Keyboard shortcuts, file prefixes, templates and folder structure designed for code-minded people
 - **Self-documenting** - Built-in documentation with real usage examples
 - **Keyboard-optimized** - Efficient navigation and editing with custom shortcuts
+- **Extensible** - Resources for creating custom plugins to enhance your workflow

 ## Installation